Updated: March 17, 2026

 Despite the strong growth rates, a big draw for the property market is that it is still more affordable compared to other Western European countries.
 The enhanced lifestyle of Portugal and strong potential for appreciation make the property prices well worth it.

-Property prices per region also vary significantly, offering opportunities for all budget levels, including really affordable options compared to Western Europe.
-On the other side of the spectrum, Portugal’s luxury real estate is one of the leading markets in the world.
+Portugal property prices per region also vary significantly, offering opportunities for all budget levels, including really affordable housing options compared to Western Europe.
+On the other side of the spectrum, Portugal’s luxury real estate is one of the leading property management markets in the world.

-You can expect the following average home price in Portugal per region:
+You can expect the following average home prices in Portugal per region:

 - Lisbon Metropolitan Area: €4,935 per square meter